-A urinary catheter: A tube which goes into your bladder and drains your urine out into a bag.
+A urinary catheter: this is a tube which goes into your bladder and drains your urine out into a bag.
 The amount of urine you are passing will be monitored regularly.

-Wound: You will have three small wounds on your abdomen.
+Wound: You will have a wound on your side or abdomen.
 There may be a drain into the wound, to drain fluid from the operation site.

-Pain relief: You will have some form of pain relief.
+Pain relief : You will have some form of pain relief.
 This will be explained to you before your operation.
 If you need more information, please ask to speak to a member of the Pain Team.
-You will be seen every day by the urology team and as you progress your drip and wound drain will be removed.
+You will be seen every day by the urology team and as you progress your drip and catheter will be removed.
 You will be encouraged to get up and walk around each day.